minad/bibsync/README.md

 for browsing and tagging it is unnecessary to sort the papers into different subdirectories by hand.
 Just throw them all in one directory!

+__Note__: This tool is derived from a script which I used during my thesis.
+It worked quite well and reliable during that time.
+But be aware that I used Git for version control of the BibTex file.
+So any mistakes which might be made by this tool could be reverted.

 Features
 --------